Duolingo: Generative AI usage

 Starting from 2024, Duolingo began to cut some of their staff following steps to incorporate AI into its platform.
-By 2025, Duolingo planned to introduce 150 courses created using Generative AI.
-Most of the courses created using AI were aimed at non-English speakers, such as the introduction of courses in several East Asian languages such as Japanese and Korean for Spanish speakers.
-This move caused controversy with language researchers stating that the use of AI-generated content could take work away from future translators as the courses would lose nuance in social-cultural aspects of certain languages that AI Models cannot understand.
+In April 2025, Duolingo launched 148 new language courses developed using generative AI, substantially expanding the number of courses available on the platform.
+This move caused controversy with language researchers stating that the use of AI-generated content could take work away from future translators, as the courses would lose nuance in social-cultural aspects of certain languages that AI models cannot understand.

 In addition, company executives were questioned about statements indicating that the use of AI is much more effective than human teaching.
 These comments were removed from much of Duolingo's social media following backlash from users as well as professional translators.

 In 2025, CEO Luis von Ahn announced Duolingo would become an "AI-first" company and would be replacing contracted workers with artificial intelligence through automation.
 This decision was met with public outcry, leading many users to unsubscribe and end their learning streaks in protest.
 Many criticized the Duolingo app for losing its quality due to this change.

 In May 2025, due to backlash against the perceived threat of workers being replaced by inferior-quality AI, Duolingo's Instagram and TikTok videos were flooded with comments expressing anger at the company.
 Duolingo took down all videos from both channels.
 Duolingo's social media accounts had previously been described as models of success in marketing.
 The company later uploaded a video which sarcastically attempted to downplay the controversy, followed by a video from the CEO attempting to clarify the company's use of generative AI technology.
 When asked about the backlash during Duolingo's August 2025 earnings call, CEO Luis von Ahn said: "We just don't believe that the effect of this is very material in terms of when you're looking at actual financial metrics."